Muriel-Salvan/Modsvaskr-app/README.md

 ### Configure paths to your games

-A simple Yaml configuration file is present in the program's folder: `C:/Programs/Modsvaskr/modsvaskr.yaml`.
-Edit it using any text editor (like Notepad) and change its paths according to your own configuration: your games, and xEdit.
+A simple Yaml configuration file is present in the program's folder: `C:\Programs\Modsvaskr\modsvaskr.yaml`.
+Edit it using any text editor (like Notepad) and change its paths according to your own configuration: your games, xEdit, 7-zip...

 Example:
 ```yaml